Using PLU and SKU numbers

 Faster Checkout and Fewer Errors

-PLU and SKU numbers speed up the checkout process by allowing cashiers to simply enter a code instead of searching through the system for the product.
+PLU and SKU numbers speed up the checkout process by allowing cashiers to enter a code instead of searching through the system for the product.
 This is especially helpful for loose produce items that don’t have barcodes.

 Fewer steps mean fewer opportunities for mistakes.
 Cashiers won’t have to guess which cucumber or apple variety they select.
 Quickly entering PLU and SKU codes results in faster customer service and shorter checkout lines.